 So, what does this topic of physical activity have to do with your child’s sleep?

 Even outside a pandemic, physical activity is an important topic in relation to sleep training.
 Have you noticed that the days that you spent long hours at the park, your child sleeps solidly?

 A 2009 study from the Department of Pediatrics, University of Auckland, studied the relationship between sedentary activity and sleep latency.
 Sleep latency in laymen’s terms is the time it takes a child to fall asleep.
 The study found that for every hour of sedentary activity, your child will take an average of 3.1 minutes longer to fall asleep.
-Conversely, the more active your child, the lower the sleep latency.
+Conversely, the more active your child is, the lower the sleep latency.

 Three minutes doesn’t sound like a lot, but after a few nights, it compounds and affects their mood and activity throughout the following day.
 Your child will be more lethargic, which makes them less active.
-Then your back to square one – an inability to fall asleep quickly.
+Then you are back to square one – an inability to fall asleep quickly.
 It becomes a vicious cycle.